 Per the event's annual custom, which began in 2006, officials will run canine and visual sweeps of all food vendors and automobiles in the Red White & Boom perimeter, which is roughly bounded by Vine, Front, Bell and Main streets, a 14-square-block area that occupies both sides of the Scioto River.

 Collins said event organizers have streamlined communications between staff, safety officials and security headquarters.
-In addition, local volunteers and staff will undergo additional training.
+Also, local volunteers and staff will undergo additional training.

 New this year, if coolers, folding chairs, backpacks, tents and other portable items are left unattended, they will be confiscated, Collins said.